News

 Just before departing The Wheeler School, students met in affinity groups to speak about their culture and experiences.
 For me, being in a room with other South Asian kids from schools across New England was wonderful, eye opening and an experience I won’t forget.
 As one of the Heads of South Asian Society next year, I had the opportunity to learn about activities that South Asian affinity groups at other schools engaged in that we can incorporate at SPS.

-The AISNE Students of Color Conference was a meaningful opportunity to engage in very relevant discourse on identity, particularly during the workshop sessions.
+The AISNE High School Students of Color Conference was a meaningful opportunity to engage in very relevant discourse on identity, particularly during the workshop sessions.
 It can be a challenging experience to be a minority in a predominantly white institution, but it’s also very possible to find comfort and belonging in that kind of space.
 A lot of times that comfort comes from meeting people like you, but it also can come from stepping out of your zone and having important discussions with others.
 I not only met students from other schools that I could relate to, I also got to know some others at SPS I hadn’t known previously.
 I’d definitely attend this conference again, and would encourage other St. Paul’s students to, as well.